 SYSC is committed to the development of youth at all levels.
 The program provides training sessions to allow players to further their enjoyment of the game.
 The curriculum helps the player begin to "master the ball".
 Players will become comfortable on the ball and will be encouraged to try new things and be creative.
 The main focus will be for the player to enjoy the game and to begin developing technical skills.
 Having fun at training is key, as this will ensure players are developing their love for the game.

 Northshore Recreational League

 At the U11/U12 level we experience a dramatic drop off in recreational player participation in soccer.
 This is not just our Club, but this is a nationwide phenomenon.
 We typically field 2-3 U12 boy's teams and the same number of girl's teams.
-In order to provide games for their older recreational teams, the Clubs of the Northshore have formed a Recreational League.
-The Clubs participating are Slidell, Pearl River, Mandeville, Madisonville, and Abita Springs.
+We are also excited this year to be continuing the development of our U15-U19 co-ed teams In order to provide games for their older recreational teams, the Clubs of the Northshore have formed a Recreational League.
+The Clubs participating are Slidell, Pearl River, Mandeville, Madisonville, Abita Springs, South Tangipahoa and Livingston Parish.
 Games are still scheduled for Saturdays but through the season, you can expect to travel to these locations for games.

 Any costs involved?

-The recreational program for U9/U10 will cost $$160 ($185, if a uniform is needed); U11-U15 will cost $170 ($195, if a uniform is needed).
-That includes both the fall and spring seasons.
-It also includes a uniform consisting of a green jersey, a white jersey, a pair of shorts, and a pair of socks.
+The recreational program for U9/U10 will cost $207 and U11-U19 will cost $217.
+That includes both the fall and spring seasons along with the new uniform kit.
 The player provides the shin guards, cleats, and soccer ball.
-U9-U12 uses a size 4 ball; U13-U14 uses a size 5 ball.
+U9-U12 uses a size 4 ball; U13-U19 uses a size 5 ball.

 Do we play games?

 Yes.
-Players will have the opportunity to play in games during the weekend at either the Spartan or Kingspoint Complex on Saturdays normally, Sundays in case of rain make-ups.
+Players will have the opportunity to play in games during the weekend at either the Spartan or Kingspoint Complex on Saturdays normally, but possibly on Sundays if fields are not available on Saturday or in case of rain make-ups.